holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

 * More established
 * Backed by JB
-* Friendly and responsive developer
+* Friendly and responsive developers
 * Not really active

 https://github.com/twosigma/beakerx